dfm/emcee/docs/tutorials/monitor.rst

     # Set up the backend
     # Don't forget to clear it in case the file already exists
+    filename = "tutorial.h5"
-    backend = emcee.backends.HDFBackend("incremental.h5")
+    backend = emcee.backends.HDFBackend(filename)
     backend.reset(nwalkers, ndim)

     # Initialize the sampler
     sampler = emcee.EnsembleSampler(nwalkers, ndim, log_prob, backend=backend)

 The difference here was the addition of a "backend".
-This choice will save the samples to a file called ``incremental.h5`` in the current directory.
+This choice will save the samples to a file called ``tutorial.h5`` in the current directory.
 Now, we'll run the chain for up to 10,000 steps and check the autocorrelation time every 100 steps.
 If the chain is longer than 100 times the estimated autocorrelation time and if this estimate changed by